iarna/gearman-packet/README.md

 * kind: 'request'|'response'|'admin'
 * type: typeobject
 * args: typeargshash
-* body: buffer|string|stream
+* body: boolean
 * bodySize: integer

 Kind should be request or response.
 Type is one of the objects stored in `GearmanPacket.types`.
 Types are simple objects that look like this:

-    {name: 'SUBMIT_JOB', id: 7, args: ['function','uniqueid'], body: 'stream'}
+    {name: 'SUBMIT_JOB', id: 7, args: ['function','uniqueid'], body: true}

 The typeargshash is just a key/value pair, whose keys should match the args in the type object.

 The body can be simple, in which case it should be a buffer or a string, and there's no need to include a bodySize.
 Or, if body is a stream object then you must also tell us how big it's going to be by setting a bodySize.
 Body streams will indeed have their content streamed out, without buffering.

 Examples
 --------